Nazar-Pichak/OneWayFolderSync/README.md

 ## Contribution guide 📝

 Contributions and improvements are wellcome as well.
 Please feel free to report any [issues](https://github.com/Nazar-Pichak/One_Way_Folder_Sync/issues) and bugs as this project is completely new.
+Improvments are still being made.
+You can also take this script as a basis for implementing **two way folder synchronization** for example, and create a new branch with more complex functionality.

 **1. Make your king Fork.
 This will create a copy of the repository in your GitHub account 👇👇👇**